-The Tartan COVID-19 Asymptomatic Testing Program, or Tartan Testing for short, is CMU's program for the diagnosis of COVID-19 in asymptomatic individuals and is an important element of CMU’s ongoing strategy to detect and prevent the spread of COVID-19 in our community.
+The Tartan COVID-19 Testing Program, or Tartan Testing for short, is CMU's program for the diagnosis of COVID-19 and is an important element of CMU’s ongoing strategy to detect and prevent the spread of COVID-19 in our community.
 Tartan testing is available to all asymptomatic community members, and it is now available for enrolled students who are symptomatic.

 - Tartan Testing is available for all Pittsburgh-based students, faculty and staff who seek an asymptomatic COVID-19 test.
 Enrolled students experiencing symptoms may also participate in Tartan Testing.